bakkenbaeck/iOS-handbook/GIT_AND_GITHUB.md

 If everything is fine, feel free to merge the pull request.
 Avoid merging before receiving a feedback.
 If several developers are involved in the project, one confirmation should be enough.
 You can always submit subsequent pull requests or file an issue after the fact.

 After you have merged, you should delete the branch and smile.
-The smile is critical part of the process, so don't forget this.
+The smile is a critical part of the process, so don't forget this.

 #### My pull request depends on another pending pull request.
 What to do?